Goran Tomašević: Awards

 In 2009, he won the "SOPA Award of Excellence for News Photography".
 In 2012, Tomašević won the "London Frontline Club Award" and in 2013 the "Days Japan" award.
 In 2005, he got the National Press Photography Association, Best of Photo journalism in the Portrait and Personality category and third place for news in 2011.
 In 2014, he was nominated for the Pulitzer Prize for Breaking News Photography.

 The Guardian's photo team chose Goran Tomašević as their agency photographer of the year for 2013.
 International Business Times UK chose Goran as their agency photographer of the year for 2016.

 In April 2019, Tomašević and several of his colleagues from Reuters were awarded with the Pulitzer Prize Breaking News Photography award, for covering the mass migration of Central and South Americans to the United States.

 Exhibitions

-In 2012, the Czech Photo Gallery in Prague held a six-week exhibition of Tomasevic's war photography, depicting more than two decades of conflict.
-Further exhibitions were held in Hong Kong's Foreign Correspondents Club in 2014 and Perpignan, France during the Visa pour l’Image festival in 2006, 2013 and 2015.
+In 2012, the Czech Photo Gallery in Prague held a six-week exhibition of Tomašević's war photography, depicting more than two decades of conflict.
+Further exhibitions were held at the Hong Kong's Foreign Correspondents Club in 2014 and Perpignan, France during the Visa pour l’Image festival in 2006, 2013, 2015, 2017, 2019 and 2022.

+Publications

+In 2022, a collection of Tomašević's work was published in a 444-page book from Edition with the title "Goran Tomašević".
+It was published in English, French and German.
+The plaudits for his work included the description "a wonderful Caravaggio of photography".